Table Batch Reads and Writes¶

 Delete operations automatically make use of the partitioning of the table when possible.
 This optimization means that it will be significantly faster to delete data based on partition predicates.

 Databricks Delta automatically validates that the schema of the

 DataFrame being written is compatible with the schema of the table.
 Columns that are present in the table but not in the DataFrame are set to null.
-This operation fails if there are any extra columns in the DataFrame that are not present in the table.
-Databricks Delta has DDL to add new columns explicitly and the ability to update the schema automatically.
-See Change the schema.
+If there are extra columns in the DataFrame that are not present in the table, this operation throws an exception.
+Databricks Delta has DDL to explicitly add new columns explicitly and the ability to update the schema automatically.

 partitionBy is not present, appends automatically follow the partitioning of the existing data.

 This feature requires Databricks Runtime 4.1 or higher.

 Databricks Delta lets you update the schema of a table.
 The following types of changes are supported: